opentracing-contrib/java-specialagent/README.md

           </executions>
         </plugin>
         ```
 3. The package must contain a `dependencies.tgf` file.
-This file allows the SpecialAgent to distinguish instrumentation plugin dependency JARs from test JARs and API JARs.
+This file allows the <ins>SpecialAgent</ins> to distinguish instrumentation plugin dependency JARs from test JARs and API JARs.
 To generate this file, include the following plugin in the project's POM:
     ```xml
     <plugin>
       <groupId>org.apache.maven.plugins</groupId>